 WHAT ARE THE COSTS?

-The RPL course at Amber Aviation Academy is uniquely designed for each individual based on learning rates, choice of aircraft and the planning of flights.
-As CASA (Civil Aviation Safety Authority) courses are competency based training, the cost of obtaining a license will vary based on your rate of learning.
+The RPL course at Amber International Aviation Academy is uniquely designed for each individual based on learning rates, choice of aircraft and the planning of flights.
+As CASA (Civil Aviation Safety Authority) courses are competency based training, the cost of obtaining a licence will vary based on your rate of learning.
 Our experienced instructors are committed to providing you with the most cost effective options based on your preferences.

 The cost breakdown on the right is based on the minimum flight hours prescribed by CASA.
 Our experience has demonstrated that most students require more than the CASA minimum.